Easy Chicken Fried Rice is so simple to make at home, and is way better, healthier and cheaper than take out!

 - Whisk egg with 1 teaspoon oil in a small dish then set aside.

 - Heat 1 teaspoon oil in a large wok or skillet over medium-high heat.
 Add seasoned chicken then stir fry until cooked through and remove to a plate.

 - Heat remaining teaspoon oil in the wok then add frozen mixed vegetables and green onions.
 Stir fry until tender, about 2 minutes, then add garlic and cook for 30 more seconds.
 Push vegetables to the side of the wok then add egg and sesame oil mixture into the center and scramble.

 - Add cooked chicken, rice, and gluten-free Tamari or soy sauce to wok then toss well to combine.

 Barely adapted from Rachel Schultz

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.

 Easy Chicken Fried Rice tastes just as decadent as the take out Ben and I used to order, but has a fraction, I’m sure, of the oil per serving.

-Use reduced sodium soy sauce to keep the salt content low, and/or swap the whole egg for just an egg white, if you please!
+Use reduced sodium gluten-free Tamari or soy sauce to keep the salt content low, and/or swap the whole egg for just an egg white, if you please!
 The egg is probably my favorite part though – it soaks up all that sesame oil flavor and is wonderfully chewy and decadent.
 YUM!